Mother of Tears: Post-Cannes

-The day after the Cannes screening, on 18 May at 3:45 pm, co-scripter Jace Anderson and actress Coralina Cataldi-Tassoni were on The Third Mother discussion panel at Fangoria's Weekend of Horrors convention on the West Coast.
+The day after the Cannes screening, on 18 May at 3:45 pm, co-scripter Jace Anderson and actress Coralina Cataldi-Tassoni were on The Third Mother discussion panel at Fangorias Weekend of Horrors convention on the West Coast.
 On 27 May, a second promotional poster – featuring an eye weeping tears of blood – surfaced on the internet bearing only the title Mother of Tears.
 In early June, a teaser trailer for The Third Mother was attached to Grindhouse in Italy.
 Camera-recorded copies of the trailer surfaced soon afterward on the internet.
 The Cannes promo reel was also screened during Fangoria's Weekend of Horrors East Coast convention in Secaucus, New Jersey on 1 July at 12:15 pm Cataldi-Tassoni introduced the footage.
 Pirated stills and audio from the preview surfaced the same day on the forum of the Dario Argento fansite DarkDreams.org.
 In late August, an American trailer for the film was screened at the Rue Morgue Festival of Fear.